piisa/piisa/docs/usage.md

 ### Transform

 The `pii-transform` package can read a PiiCollection and use it to _modify_ a SourceDocument, replacing PII occurrences with a different string, according to a set of possible substitution policies.

+This package provides also two wrapper command-line scripts (as shown in the above end-to-end section):
-Thos package provides also a `pii-process` wrapper command-line script that works as a combined processing pipeline, including preprocessing, detection and PII transformation in a single execution.
-This is the one shown in the above end-to-end section.
+* `pii-process` works as a combined processing pipeline, including preprocessing, detection and PII transformation of a document in a single execution.
+* [`pii-process-jsonl`] does the same, but for JSONL files

 ## Programmatic API